 Lac La Biche County offers animal control services through a contracted service provider.
-These services are governed by the Animal Control Bylaw.
+These services are governed by the Responsible Pet Ownership Bylaw.

 Learning about the County’s animal control services and bylaw will help you understand the important responsibilities of pet ownership.
 If you do not own a pet but live near residents who do, being familiar with these services can help you report stray dogs and bylaw violations.